 - your tone would not put off others from contributing

 Be friendly and constructive.
 Remember, in many cases you’re talking to your neighbours.
-If you feel compelled to not follow the above, you can always set up your own ranty blog, but we’d really prefer to be an inclusive place.
+If you feel compelled to not follow the above, you can always set up your own ranty blog, but we’d really like to be inclusive of you.

 Thank you.
 We really look forward to your contribution.